PeterCamilleri/rctp/README.md

 Notes:
 * Formatted Data is structured text that includes JSON, XML, HTML, YAML, etc.
 * Data Structures are in memory-aggregations of structured data.
+* Interpreters and importers are similar in that they both translate for immediate use.
+You could say an interpreter imports code and an importer interprets data.
 * Exporters are really formatters not translators, but are shown here for completeness because they are the converse of importers.